Pull-Request-Club/PRC/README.md

 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Contributing](CONTRIBUTING.md)

-See [wiki](https://github.com/kyzn/PRC/wiki) for further development instructions.
+See the [wiki](https://github.com/kyzn/PRC/wiki) for further development instructions.

 # License

 MIT.
-See License file in repository.
+See the License file in the repository.

 # Author